caleb-sudo/graphing_calculator/README.md

 # graphing_calculator
-a simple graphing calculator made with C and raylib in development
+a simple graphing calculator made with C and raylib\n in development